ARTICLE I – NAME

 Section 2: Nominating Committee.
 A Nominating Committee shall be appointed by the Board, with input from the Regional Groups, no later than three (3) months prior to the Association’s Annual Business Meeting.
 This Committee shall be composed of one member from each Regional Group and one at-large member, no one of whom shall be a member of the Board.
 The Board will ensure that at least one member of the committee be a former officer or member of the previous Nominating Committee.

 Section 3: Slates.
-Each year the Nominating Committee shall present to the Board at least two (2) candidates for President-Elect-(yr).
+Each year the Nominating Committee shall present to the Board at least two (2) candidates for President-Elect.
+In the event that one candidate withdraws, the election may proceed with one candidate for President-Elect.
 In odd-numbered years the Nominating Committee shall present to the Board at least two (2) candidates for Secretary.
 In even-numbered years the Nominating Committee shall present to the Board at least two (2) candidates for Treasurer.
 In the event that two candidates cannot be found for the office of Secretary or Treasurer, the Nominating Committee may choose to send the Executive Board only one candidate for these positions.
 The Committee shall obtain the written acceptance of each nominee prior to submission of its report.
-Ballots shall be mailed to the membership no less than thirty (30) days prior to the Annual Business Meeting.
+Ballots shall be mailed or emailed to the membership no less than thirty (30) days prior to the Annual Business Meeting.

 Section 4: Balloting.
 Election shall be by printed or electronic ballot mailed to each Association Member thirty (30) days before the Association’s Annual Business Meeting; returned ballots should be received the day before the Annual Business Meeting.
 The candidate who receives the largest number of votes for any office shall be elected.
 In the event of a tie, election shall be by majority vote of the members present at the Annual Business Meeting.